 Mills hits OT winner as Spurs beat Suns in OT

-Patty Mills had 26 points off the bench, including a jump shot with 1.7 seconds remaining that gave the San Antonio Spurs a 121-119 overtime victory over the Phoenix Suns in Mexico City on Saturday.
-It was the second of the two games in the NBA Mexico City series this season, after the Mavericks beat the Pistons on Thursday.
+Patty Mills had 26 points off the bench, including a jump shot with four-tenths of a second remaining that gave the San Antonio Spurs a 121-119 overtime victory over the Phoenix Suns in Mexico City on Saturday.
+It was the second of the two games in the NBA Mexico City series this season after the Mavericks beat the Pistons on Thursday.

-The Suns led 114-113 after a Rubio jumper with 1:36 remaining before Mills' sixth 3-pointer put the Spurs back on 116-114 on the next possession.
+The Suns led 114-13 after a Rubio jumper with 1:36 remaining before Mills' sixth 3-pointer put the Spurs back on 116-114 on the next possession.
 Cam Johnson's dunk tied it at 116 with a minute left.
 Aldridge made one of two free throws with 48.6 seconds left before Rubio's three.
-Phoenix, which led by as many as 10 in the third quarter, needed to rally from down seven points in about the final two minutes to force overtime.
+Phoenix, which led by as many as 10 in the second half, needed to rally from down six points in the final two minutes to force overtime.
 Kelly Oubre Jr. hit a 3-pointer with 3.2 seconds remaining in regulation to tie it, after Aldridge missed a free throw with 16.2 seconds left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)